danny-andrews/blog/content/pure-testable-effectful-programs.md

 In this post, I'll try to walk you through my journey in writing a testable, pure, effectful program in PureScript.
 Hopefully it will be useful in illustrating the types of problems more advanced techniques like monad transformers, free monads, and bifunctor IO try to solve.
 Here goes:

 Let's say we need to write a program with the following requirements:

 1. Read a string from a file ("message.txt")
 1. Append a signature to the message string read from file (" - Danny Andrews")
 1. Write the message + signature out to the console
 1. If file read fails, writes a custom error message telling you what happened
+1. The program is completely testable, allowing us to pass [doubles](http://xunitpatterns.com/Test%20Double.html) in place of the actual effectful functions (in this case, Fs.readTextFile.)

 Seems simple enough, right?
 Well, buckle up.